What's the brightest HID bulb color? Understanding HID headlight color temperatures and Kelvin light charts.

 HID bulbs with a color temperature of 3000K produce a golden yellow light that most resembles halogen bulbs and fog lights.

-This bulb temperature is recommended for those that want to increase the light output from their headlamps/fog lights while maintaining the same color as their stock halogen bulbs.
+This bulb temperature is recommended for those who want to increase the light output from their headlamps/fog lights while maintaining the same color as their stock halogen bulbs.

 White + Yellow (4300K)